Elu-toasty/discord-bot-guide/source/docs/ts/setup_and_installation/byfb_1.md

 ![Dev Portal](/img/ts-docs/sc-5.png)

 Click on the `Bot` option in the check fields area, and then copy that link.
 Paste it in another tab, and invite the bot.
-You should have something like this:

 ![Dev Portal](/img/ts-docs/sc-5.png)

 Great!
-Invite the bot to whatever server.
+Invite the bot to your own server.
 We will come back to this later to get access to our token.
 Lets set up our project now, and start coding!

 :::tip Relaxed and focused!

 Quick tip!
 Try not to be stressed throughout the building of the project.
 Take a break if you don't feel good.
 This might not sound quite helpful, but trust me, throughout the process of building a bot, it can be annoying when we encounter problems and errors.
 If you ever encounter any problems, let us know!
 If you feel ready, continue on!
-If not, take a break, and come back later!
+If not, take a break and come back later!

 :::